Andrew Billings: Professional career

-NFL Combine
+Pre-draft

-As a top defensive tackle prospect, Billings received an invitation to the NFL Combine.
+As a top defensive tackle prospect, Billings chose to forego his senior season and would receive an invitation to the NFL Combine.
 He attended the combine and completed all of the required combine drills.
 Fox Sports listed him as one of their top five biggest winners from the combine and his performance was perceived well overall by scouts for his display of raw strength coupled with exceptional quickness and speed for a man of his size.
 On March 16, 2016, Billings participated at Baylor's Pro Day along with Corey Coleman, Shawn Oakman, Spencer Drango, Xavien Howard, Grant Campbell, LaQuan McGowan, Jimmy Landes, and seven other teammates.
-A record 61 team representatives and scouts from all 32 NFL teams attended Baylor's pro day, including general manager Kevin Colbert (Steelers) and head coaches Mike Tomlin (Steelers) and Bill O'Brien (Texans).
+A record 61 team representatives and scouts from all 32 NFL teams attended Baylor's pro day, including general manager Kevin Colbert (Pittsburgh Steelers) and head coaches Mike Tomlin (Steelers) and Bill O'Brien (Houston Texans).
 Billings performed well and chose to run the 40-yard dash (4.96), 20-yard dash (2.89), 10-yard dash (1.76), short shuttle (4.78), and three-cone drill (7.74) and decreased his times from the combine in all of them.
-At the conclusion of the pre-draft process, Billings was projected to be a late-first or second round pick.
-He was ranked the third best defensive tackle prospect in the draft by ESPN, the sixth best defensive tackle by NFLDraftScout.com and NFL analyst Mike Mayock, and was ranked the seventh best defensive lineman by Sports Illustrated He drew major interest and was linked to the Green Bay Packers, Washington Redskins, Pittsburgh Steelers, and Minnesota Vikings.
+At the conclusion of the pre-draft process, Billings was projected to be a late-first- or second-round pick.
+He was ranked the third-best defensive tackle prospect in the draft by ESPN, the sixth-best defensive tackle by NFLDraftScout.com and NFL analyst Mike Mayock, and was ranked the seventh-best defensive lineman by Sports Illustrated.
+He drew major interest and was linked to the Green Bay Packers, Washington Redskins, Steelers, and Minnesota Vikings.